bbarker/haskell-zio/README.md

 (non-aliased) types is that one might feel inclined to provide APIs for one or more of these when warranted.
 For this reason `UEIO e`, `UZIO a`, and other aliases along with associated lift and unlift functions are provided.
-These aliases are most often only useful as return values, as they contain `Void` in the expanded type ; for instance, instead of having function like `UEIO a -> UIO a` you would instead need to write the signature as `EIO e a -> UIO a` for cases where you actually want to handle all error types.
-On the other hand, a signature that ends like ` -> UEIO a` should be fine.
+These aliases have `Void` in the expanded type, and in some cases, it is more appropriate to use a universal quantifier, e.g., when lifting into a type, we usually have some Error type in mind other than `Void` (that's one big reason why we're using this library!), so we'd prefer to have e.g. `uelift :: ∀ e a.
+UIO a -> EIO e a`, not `uelift :: UIO a -> UEIO a`.

 [//]: # (Table generated from docs/type_aliases.csv using https://www.tablesgenerator.com/markdown_tables)